dbushey/dbushey.github.io/_posts/2015-4-28-Dc-Motors-Tutorial.md

 I wired four motors but only the same two motors that was working before kept working - the two motors that are wired on the side of the power rail that is connected to the arduino.
 I uploaded the code above and again only the two motors that were working before kept working.
 I connected PN2222 transistors, 1N4001 diodes and 2.2K Ω Resistors (much higher resistor than the tutorial 270 Ω).
 These parts worked for two motors, but I am not positive they are appropriate for four.
-The other obvious issue is that four motors require more power and I might need an extra source of power.
+The other obvious issue is that four motors require more power and I might need an external power supply.
 I stopped testing becuase the arduino motherboard was getting hot, I was concern it would burn.